danielcodes/danielcodes.github.io/_posts/2018-03-16-deploying-pollster.md

 index index.html index.htm;
 ~~~

-Another change was that now the `/` route should serve `index.html` not proxy to the Django app.
-This is reflected by:
+Another change was that now the `/` route would serve `index.html` not proxy to the Django app

 ~~~
 location / {